Pylons/pyramid/docs/tutorials/wiki2/installation.rst

 -------------

 After you've installed the project in development mode as well as the testing requirements, you may run the tests for the project.
+The following commands provide options to py.test that specify the module for which its tests shall be run, and to run py.test in quiet mode.

 On UNIX
 ^^^^^^^